davenonymous/BonsaiTrees/README.md

 - `name`: The name of the tree type, this must be unique and generally follows the ResourceLocation naming scheme.
 Only the first tree type with a given name will be loaded, all following tree types with the same name will be skipped.
+- `mod`: Specify this if this tree type is only available if the given mod is loaded.
 - `sapling`: Used to describe the sapling that grows into this tree type.
 This is simply the item registry name and the meta data.
 - `growTimeMultiplier`: A factor the default grow time (configureable via config) will